xamarin/GooglePlayServicesComponents/README.md

 The following targets can be specified:

+ - `ci` builds the kitchen sink - what we run in CI
  - `libs` builds the class library bindings (depends on `externals`)
  - `externals` downloads the external dependencies
  - `samples` builds all of the samples (depends on `libs`)